abhiTronix/deffcode/docs/recipes/advanced/decode-live-feed-devices.md

 &thinsp;

-## Capturing and Previewing frames from a Webcam
+## Capturing and Previewing frames from a Webcam using Custom Demuxer

 ???+ alert "Example Assumptions"